 - 7-Eleven stores and other retailers where you see the myki sign

 - major train stations, such as Flinders Street station and Southern Cross station

 - myki machines at metropolitan train stations and some accessible tram stops and bus interchanges

-Once you have a myki and have topped it up, you're ready to travel.
-All you need to do is touch on at the myki reader (at the entry/exit points at train stations and on board trams and buses) at the start of each trip.
-At the end of your trip, simply touch off when you exit the train station or vehicle.
+Once you have a valid myki, you're ready to travel.
+All you need to do is touch on at the myki reader (at entry / exit points at train stations and on board trams and buses) at the start of each trip.
+Then touch off when you exit the train station or vehicle.

 Failure to show a valid myki (that is topped up and touched on) to a ticket inspector can lead to a fine.

 Perfect for visitors, the myki Explorer includes one day’s unlimited travel on trains, trams and buses in metropolitan Melbourne.
 It also includes maps and special offers for Melbourne's leading attractions.